rikhuijzer/PlutoStaticHTML.jl/docs/src/index.md

 In general, what works best is to

 1. Determine a list of paths to your notebooks.
-1. Pass the paths to `notebook2html` or `parallel_build!` and write the HTML output to files.
+1. Pass the paths to  `parallel_build!` and write the HTML output to files.
 1. Read the output from the HTML files and show it inside a static website.

-!!! warn
-    It is typically not a good idea to call the conversion from inside `Documenter.jl` or `Franklin.jl`.
-    For some reason, that is likely to freeze or hang; probably due to stdout being flooded with information or something.

 More specific instructions for